 This school year marks my 31st year in education, and although much change has occurred throughout, one mindset remains constant—our students and their achievement matter most.

 Speaking with honesty, thinking with sincerity, and acting with integrity continues to be emphasized and modeled as we strive to mentor these qualities in our students’ character and leadership through our districtwide RCD and PBIS Programs.
-This is the fourth year of using Responsibility Centered Discipline with our secondary students, and the second year of using the Positive Behavior Intervention Supports Program with our elementary students.
+This is the sixth year of using Responsibility Centered Discipline with our secondary students, and the fourth year of using the Positive Behavior Intervention Supports Program with our elementary students.

 If you have any questions or concerns, please reach out via email, phone, or visiting us in person.
-Please remember that all visitors to the school district must wear a mask.
+Please remember that all visitors to the school district must present their ID and check in with our office staff.
 As always, we value input because it makes us stronger and more accountable to our stakeholders.
 It is truly an honor to work for Bennett School District.
 Thank you for the opportunity to educate your child.

 Superintendent of Schools